-Literatour is being presented by Jewish Federation of Reading in partnership with Exeter Community Library.
+Literatour is presented by the Jewish Federation of Reading in partnership with Exeter Community Library and the Jewish Book Council.

 6:00 PM